jozu-ai/kitops/docs/src/docs/quick-start.md

 You'll see a set of `Saved ...` messages as each piece of the ModelKit is saved to the local repository.

-Let's check our local registry now:
+Checking your local registry again you should see an entry:

 ```sh
 kit list
 ```

-You'll see a new entry named the same as your pack command.
+The new entry will be named based on whatever you used in your pack command.

 ### 6/ Push the ModelKit to a Remote Repository

+The [push command](./cli/cli-reference.md#kit-push) will copy the newly built ModelKit from your local repository to the remote repository you logged into earlier.
 The naming of your ModelKit will need to be the same as what you see in your `kit list` command (REPOSITORY:TAG).
 You can even copy and paste it.
 In my case it looks like:

 ```sh
 kit push docker.io/jozubrad/mymodelkit:latest